 If you haven't exercised for a while, start with less strenuous activities that are relatively easy to do.
 Once you’re in the habit of being active you can start more challenging activities.

-If you’re having trouble getting motivated, the Physical Activities tool on the Veteran's Affairs website can help.
+If you’re having trouble getting motivated, the Physical Activities tool can help.
 The Physical Activities tool is also available on the High Res app to use on the go.
 It has a range of physical activities you can try and tips for getting started and staying active.